Kesslernity / Copilot Agent Pack, Vol. 1

 What's inside

 Not a course to watch.
 Paste-ready blocks and working spreadsheets, plus the license and a read-me with a real contact address.
+Version 1.1, August 2026: every version is a free update from your library.

 01